 Bangkok Flower Market (Pak Klong Talad) is the biggest wholesale and retail fresh flower market in Bangkok.
 The market has all kinds of popular flowers and flora-related items, including roses, forget me nots, orchids, lilies and more.
 Most of them sold in packs of 50 or 100 flowers in each, and prices are amazingly cheap.
 Part of the Old City, Bangkok Flower market is located on Chak Phet Road near Saphan Phut or the Memorial Bridge.
 Shops and vendors are housed inside two to three-storey shop-houses on both sides of the main road.
 The market lies just south of Wat Pho (Temple of the Reclining Buddha) and has access to a river pier, so it makes for a great one-day trip when combined with other historical attractions in the Old City.

-On our last day in Bangkok, after our long and exciting journey up north, not some good food and relaxing Thai massage we went to visit the House of Jim Thompson near National Stadium, BTS Station.
+On our last day in Bangkok, after our long and exciting journey up north, with some good food and relaxing Thai massage we went to visit the House of Jim Thompson near National Stadium, BTS Station.
 If you happen to drop by here one day, never miss to take the tour inside the museum, you'll never regret it.

 Jim Thompson House - The lovely garden-enclosed compound sitting on the bank of the Saen Saeb Canal would have gone completely unnoticed, had it not been for a legacy left behind by a middle-aged American man named Jim Thompson.
 His elegant residential enclave, comprising six traditional Thai teakwood houses transported from Ayutthaya and Bangkok’s Ban Krua community, echoes Jim Thompson’s 30-year love affair with Southeast Asian art and cultural heritage.